transdigiware/blockchain/howto/ibp-v2-apis.md

 ### Deploy a node that uses an HSM

 {{site.data.keyword.blockchainfull_notm}} Platform allows you to deploy CA, peer, or orderer nodes that use an HSM to store their private key.
 To use an HSM with your blockchain network, you need to first set up an HSM on {{site.data.keyword.cloud_notm}} or in your own environment.
 You then need to set up a PKCS #11 proxy that allows your nodes to communicate with your HSM.
-You can then create a node with the private key that is stored in an HSM slot by providing the HSM endpoint along with the slot key and pin before the node is deployed.
+You can then create a node with the private key that is stored in an HSM partition by providing the HSM endpoint along with the slot key and pin before the node is deployed.
 For more information, see [Configuring a node to use an HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm).

 If you are using the APIs to deploy a node, you need to provide the HSM endpoint to the HSM field of the API call.
 You also need to use the config override to provide the label and pin of the HSM slot that you will use and select `"PKCS11"` as the default crypto service provider.
 As an example The following API call deploys a peer node with an HSM.
 ```